This topic describes how to:

 Changing statistical significance setting

 You should be aware of certain trade-offs associated with changing the statistical significance setting.
-In general, a higher significance setting is more accurate and increases the time required for Optimizely to declare significant results because it requires a larger sample size.
-A lower statistical significance level decreases the amount of time needed to declare significant results, but lowering the statistical significance setting also increases the chance that some of the results will be false positives.
-For more information please view the document on Changing the statistical significance setting.
+In general, a higher significance setting is more accurate and increases the time required for Optimizely Experimentation to declare significant results because it requires a larger sample size.
+A lower statistical significance level decreases the amount of time needed to declare significant results, but lowering the statistical significance setting also increases the chance that some results will be false positives.
+For more information, see Changing the statistical significance setting.

 Changing your statistical significance setting will instantly affect all currently running experiments.
 If your experiment has a goal with an 85% statistically significant winner, and you change your statistical significance setting from 90% to 80%, the next time you load your Results page, you will see a winner (85% > 80%).
 Your difference intervals will also shrink to reflect the reduced need for confidence.